gbif/data-blog/content/post/2020-03-02-installations-and-hosting-solutions-explained.md

 All of these entities are registered on GBIF.
 Amongst other things, this structure aims to represent everyone's contribution to the data and allow us to aggregate statistics at different levels.

+> What if you are not affiliated to any organization?
+You can take part in one of the citizen science initiatives which contribute to GBIF such as [iNaturalist](https://www.inaturalist.org).

 # IPT: The Integrated Publishing Toolkit